How Investors Can Grab Better Returns for Retail and Wholesale Using the Zacks ESP Screener

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Jack In The Box (JACK) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.30 a share two days away from its upcoming earnings release on May 12, 2021.
+The final step today is to look at a stock that meets our ESP qualifications.
+L Brands (LB) earns a #2 (Buy) six days from its next quarterly earnings release on May 19, 2021, and its Most Accurate Estimate comes in at $1.25 a share.

-By taking the percentage difference between the $1.30 Most Accurate Estimate and the $1.24 Zacks Consensus Estimate, Jack In The Box has an Earnings ESP of 4.18%.
-Investors should also know that JACK is just one of a large group of stocks with positive ESPs.
+L Brands's Earnings ESP sits at 23.49%, which, as explained above, is calculated by taking the percentage difference between the $1.25 Most Accurate Estimate and the Zacks Consensus Estimate of $1.01.
+LB is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.